joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6043392/2025/01/07/bradley-beal-suns-jimmy-butler-sixers/

 **Sabres aren't counting themselves out of playoffs despite an ugly first half**\
-`There's still a long way to go to make up for the 13-game losing streak, but at long last the Sabres are trending in the right direction.`\
+`There's still a long way to go to make up for the 13-game winless streak, but at long last the Sabres are trending in the right direction.`\
 https://nytimes.com/athletic/6043495/2025/01/07/sabres-playoffs-first-half-capitals/

 **Welcome to the Jacob Murphy Appreciation Society.
 This is our time**\